yourdesigncoza/wecoza-events-plugin/docs/shortcode_wecoza_class_status.md

 Consider aligning docs and data model: actual task statuses in this controller are open and informed, whereas the schema/events also mention pending/completed.
 If you need an overdue filter, add explicit logic (e.g. due_date < NOW() alongside task_status='open') in get_dashboard_tasks.
 Natural follow-ups: 1) decide the canonical status values and update either docs or code, 2) tweak the SQL so status and show_completed can co-exist without conflicts.

+• I'll clarify that the shortcode looks for a row in wecoza_events.dashboard_status with task_type 'class_created' and task_status 'open' by default, referencing the event processing pipeline that inserts a completed status instead—which means showing the notification requires either show_completed="true" or adjusting the task status.
+I'll include file paths and line numbers like app/Controllers/ShortcodeController.php:334 and config/events.php:12 to ground the explanation clearly.

+> Class Created Trigger

+  - The shortcode renders whatever get_dashboard_tasks() pulls from the wecoza_events.dashboard_status table; by default it filters to rows where task_status = 'open' unless you pass show_completed="true" in the shortcode attributes (app/Controllers/ ShortcodeController.php:334, app/Controllers/ShortcodeController.php:351).
+  - A “new class created” notification is only produced when an incoming event with name class.created is processed; the event configuration maps that to task_type = 'class_created' and task_status = 'completed' for the dashboard update (config/events.php:12, config/events.php:18).
+  - When that event is handled, EventProcessor::update_dashboard_status() either inserts or updates the matching row in dashboard_status with the class ID, task type, status, actor, timestamps, and any metadata (app/Services/EventProcessor.php:205, app/Services/EventProcessor.php:225).
+  - Because the status is written as completed, the tile stays hidden in the default shortcode output; it only becomes visible if you opt in to completed entries (e.g. [wecoza_class_status show_completed="true"]) or if some other process changes task_status to open.